thebrianbug/macro-notes/src/coins/vechain-case.md

 1. VeChain lacks a clear roadmap.
 1. Proof of Authority (PoA) is less secure than other consensus algorithms, which could make VeChain more susceptible to malicious actors.
+1. Proof of Authority (PoA) is less decentralized than Proof of Work, Proof of Stake, etc. This can make VeChain comparatively less resilient.

 ## Price Potential